 Before migrating to the new Java 11 version, it’s imperative to determine the major changes it can bring to a software system.

 The following are the important changes that are happening with the new Java version.

 - Oracle has moved from major releases often at an interval of 3 years or more to a streamlined fixed feature release.

-- New major released every 6 months (March and September)
+- A new major is released every 6 months (March and September)

-- Oracle no longer supports 32-bit windows download.
+- Oracle no longer supports 32-bit Windows downloads.

 - Two minor updates for each (one and four months later).

 - There will be no beta versions released.
 Instead, the updates will be ready-to-use features.

 Reason to do Java 8 to Java 11 Migration

 Even though there are no major language changes with Java 11, it has taken full advantage of the features released for the earlier versions.